Train from Naples to Rome Fiumicino Airport

 Direct Trains from Naples to Rome Fiumicino Airport

 There are no direct trains from Naples to FCO.
 All routes include a change in Rome’s main Termini station to the airport shuttle train, the Leonardo Express.
 This connection is easy to make, as the Leonardo Express departs every 15 or 30 minutes from 5:30 am to 10:30 pm from tracks 23 and 24.

 Amenities on Trains from Naples to Rome Fiumicino Airport

 Frecciargento and Intercity trains are simpler AV trains, with similar amenities but not as fast as the Frecciarossa.
 These trains have 1st-class and 2nd-class cars, both of which are air-conditioned and include individual power outlets.
-First-class passengers are have a free drink and newspaper, and there is either trolley service and/or a café car for all passengers.
+First-class passengers have a free drink and newspaper, and there is either trolley service and/or a café car for all passengers.

 Naples and Rome Fiumicino Airport Train Stations

-Napoli Centrale is Naples' main train station on Piazza Garibaldi.
+Napoli Centrale is Naples' main train station located on Piazza Garibaldi.
 The station is a large hub for city and regional buses, and also the terminal for the Circumvesuviana train from Sorrento.
 There's a Metro (subway) station connected to Centrale called Napoli Piazza Garibaldi, and the bus from the ferry port also stops here.

 Rome's Fiumicino Airport train station is called Fiumicino Aeroporto, and is where the Leonardo Express stops just opposite of Terminal 1.
 There’s a free shuttle connecting all the airport terminals if you are departing from another terminal.